 Recordings, notes and application questions

 Each week, we produce notes, discussion points and application questions for the Sunday talks — helping you go deeper into everything we’re looking at together and resourcing our Small Groups during the week.
 Use the embedded player to listen to the talk, or click here to visit Soundcloud and download it on a PC.
-You can also find the accompanying Powerpoint presentation here.
+You can also subscribe to Oasis podcasts on Spotify, iTunes or Podbean for listening on the go, and you can find the accompanying Powerpoint presentation for this week’s talk here.

-1. What spoke to you most about Sunday?
+- What spoke to you most from Sunday’s sermon?